IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 **2.2: Set the local environment variables**

-Set the following values as environmental variables or add them to your bashrc or zshrc : <br/>
+Set the following values as environmental variables or add them to your bashrc or zshrc: <br/>

 <inline-notification text="Environment variables set using export only apply to the current shell session.
-To ensure they persist, add them to your ~/.bashrc, ~/.bash_profile, or ~/.zshrc file."></inline-notification>
+To ensure they persist, add them to your ~/.bashrc, ~/.bash_profile or ~/.zshrc file."></inline-notification>

-Set the IP address of your VM with:<br/>
+Set the IP address of your VM with: <br/>
 <code class="code-block"> export INSTANCE_ADDRESS=9.30.214.214 </code> <br/>

 Set the Concert User:<br/>